 Irish Contemporary Ceramics Collection

-The Irish Contemporary Ceramics Collection (ICCC) is a joint initiative between the Ceramics Department, Limerick School of Art and Design (LIT) and The Hunt Museum.
+The Irish Contemporary Ceramics Collection (ICCC) is a joint initiative between the Ceramics Department, Limerick School of Art and Design (TUS) and The Hunt Museum.
 Our key objective is to establish an all-island contemporary ceramic collection – the first of its kind in Ireland.
 It is envisioned that this collection will grow annually to reflect the richness and creativity of contemporary ceramic practice in Ireland, while complementing the Museum’s diverse holding of historic ceramic artefacts.

 Frances Lambe’s abstract objects are subtly adventurous explorations of hidden aspects of the natural world, while Henry Pim’s ceramic grid reflects the way that information is gathered and processed.
 Katharine West’s organic form plays with space, light and form, concentrating primarily on the process of making rather than the finished piece.

 By contrast, Claire Curneen and Ingrid Murphy’s figurative works focus on narratives, using traditional and contemporary modes of expression respectively; Curneen selects a familiar subject while Murphy integrates digital technology with conventional facture.
 Cormac Boydell’s design is inspired by Irish history and myth and highlights the integrity of the material and his authentic handling of clay.
 Susan O’Byrne explores her childhood fascination with animals and their role in explaining the complexities of adult life to children and throughout history in storytelling and folklore.